 The width or depth of an element may be specified relative to any other element's (or the layout's) width or depth, using "proportional" or "fixed-difference" calculations, or using a specified expression, or none.
-A Maximum limit may also be placed on an element's width or depth, which will not be exceeded.
+A Maximum limit may also be placed on an element's width 15 or depth, which will not be exceeded.

 The horizontal or vertical position value of an element has additional options.
-First, the reference point of the position may be specified as being the element's top, middle or bottom point (for vertical positions) or its left, centre or right point (for horizontal positions).
+First, the reference point of the position may be specified as being the element's top, middle or bottom point (for vertical positions) or its left, centre or right 20 point (for horizontal positions).
 Secondly, this may be specified as being relative to the top/middle/bottom (or left/centre/right, as the case may be) position of the nominated reference element (or layout).

-Thus, the vertical position of the picture (described above) would be specified not just as being relative to the position of the headline.
-It would additionally be defined as: the top, middle or bottom point of the picture is relative to the top, middle or bottom of the headline.
+Thus, the vertical position of the picture (described 25 above) would be specified not just as being relative to the position of the headline.
+It would additionally be defined as: the, top, middle or bottom point of the picture is relative to the top, middle or bottom of the headline.

-Using these Resizing Expressions, the inventors have found that virtually any desired relationship can be easily and quickly defined, and that as a result, virtually any resizing effect can be achieved.
+Using these Resizing Expressions, the inventors have 30 found that virtually any desired relationship can be easily and quickly defined, and that as a result, virtually any resizing effect can be achieved.

-As an example, a layout may contain a headline at the top (over three columns, say) with three individual columns of body text underneath.
+As an example, a layout may contain a headline at the top (over three columns, say) with three individual columns of 35 on which application is being used as the base layout body text underneath.
 At the top of the second column of body text, but still underneath the headline, may sit a small picture (see FIG. 2).